THE COHORT SIX FELLOWS 2016–2018

 Dissertation: "Child Care as a Protective Factor for At-Risk Young Children: Potential Mechanisms and Long-Term Outcomes"

-PhD candidate, Clinical Psychology, University of Oregon
+PhD, Clinical Psychology, University of Oregon

 Dissertation: "Using a Strength-Based Video Coaching Program to Promote Positive Parenting Practices and Prevent Child Maltreatment"